silverlogic/baseapp-backend/baseapp-drf-view-action-permissions/README.md

 If ALLOW_ONLY_WHITELISTED_IP is False it will allow any Ip that is not specified in Ip Restrictions.

+Note: Restriction by role only works in Django admin when using the middleware since user object is not available in middleware when using drf views.
+Use `IpAddressPermission` on such views.

 ## Restrict Viewset by Ip

 You can also use `IpAddressPermission` to restrict specific or all view actions.